Jzukas125/Obsidian-Notes/CyberSecruity/Bug Bounty/Hacker101 - XSS and Authorization.md

 	At this point, one of the differences between stored and reflected XSS becomes apparent: rXSS vulnerabilities to be exploitable, in the case of POSTs
 	If your rXSS exists just in a GET, you're fine, but your dependent on CSRF otherwise Exploitation Case 1
+	During the special character test, you notice that angle brackets are passed through without encoding, and your input is being shown in a text node of the document
+	In that case, a simple payload like `<script>alert(1)</script>` will almost definitely work.
+	In very rare cases, a WAF or other filtering may detect the script tag and prevent execution